katyacano/milestone-project-4/README.md

 - Photo #2: People Eating a Meal Around a Table.
 Photographer: Priscilla Du Preez
 - Photo #3: Burgers Being Served.
 Photographer: Miha Rekar
 - Photo #4: Food Truck.
-Photographer: Should Wang
+Photographer: Should Wang Product images and descriptions were acquired from Amazon since this is a school project and will not be made public.

 <br/>